IBM-EPBL/IBM-Project-51206-1660975725/README.md

 | | | |

 <hr>

 ## PROJECT DESIGN & PLANNING

 # IDEATION PHASE

-      Ideation is the process where you generate ideas and solutions through sessions such as Sketching, Prototyping, Brainstorming, Brainwriting, Worst Possible Idea, and a wealth of other ideation techniques.
 -  Literature Survey
 -  Problem Statement
 -  Empathy Map
 -  Brainstorm

-# DESIGN PHASE
-      In the design phase, one or more designs are developed, with which the project result can apparently be achieved.
-Depending on the subject of the project, the products of the design phase can include dioramas, sketches etc

 # DESIGN PHASE 01
 -  Proposed Solution